NERC-CEH/catalogue/docs/newDocumentType.markdown

   * configure a new editor extending EditorView

 ### Create Dropdown
-* Main.coffee - add document-type to initEditor LOOKUP (needs to match ServiceConfig.java metadataRepresentationService() and skeleton.html.tpl dropdown)
+* Main.coffee - add document-type to initEditor LOOKUP (needs to match ServiceConfig.java metadataRepresentationService() and catalogueService())
-* skeleton.html.tpl - add document-type to create dropdown

 ## codelist.properties